treebeardtech/nbmake-action/README.md

 # Hello Treebeard!

-Treebeard allows very simple cloud deployment of jupyter notebooks from the command line.
-It expects a single notebook (for now) called `main.ipynb` and a requirements file.
-It sends your notebook to a cloud server, builds an image for it, and runs on a schedule you define.
-Tagged outputs (artifacts) from the notebook are made available for download.
+Treebeard allows simple cloud deployment for jupyter notebooks.
+Treebeard deploys your notebook to a cloud server, builds an image and runs on a schedule you define.
+Tagged outputs (artifacts) from the notebook are made available for download via an API.

-Everything is immutable.
 Every notebook run, build log and notebook output is stored and made accessible.

+## Why?

+The main benefits are:

+1. **Automatic containerisation** -- just provide a notebook and requirements.txt/pipfile/environment.yml
+2. **Simple scheduling and logging** -- every time the notebook runs you can view the output notebook as html
+3. **Output artifact management** -- saved files are stored and served via an API to simplify consumption in a web front end or other applications

 ## Getting started

+The treebeard command line interface expects a single notebook (for now) called `main.ipynb` and a requirements file.

 1. Clone this repository and install requirements into your python environment, for example using pip or pipenv: